0xilis/TweakDevGuide/guide.md

 So, what are we doing here?

 Well, SBDockView, SBFloatingDockView, and SBFloatingDockPlatterView are all objects.
 An object can hold methods (sort of like functions), as well as properties and ivars.
 SBDockView, SBFloatingDockView, and SBFloatingDockPlatterView are all UIViews for the dock - a UIView is an object from the UIKit framework that represents, well, views - ex a programmer may want to have a view displayed on their app that contains an image, so they may use UIImageView (a UIView) to show the image in.
 Now, UIViews have a property called `hidden` - which, well, obviously tell if the view is hidden or not.
-Objective-C, for that hidden property, will have a getter and setter methods for interacting with that property - ex, SBDockView's setHidden:(BOOL0 property will set the property to the argument passed into it, ex setHidden:YES will set the hidden property to YES.
+Objective-C, for that hidden property, will have a getter and setter methods for interacting with that property - ex, SBDockView's setHidden:(BOOL) property will set the property to the argument passed into it, ex setHidden:YES will set the hidden property to YES.
 The getter method, -(BOOL)hidden (which we do not need to hook as we are already hooking the setter), will return the value of the hidden property.
 SBDockView(et. all) inherits from UIView, so SBDockView and the rest has this hidden property, and these methods which set and return the value of it.
 Here, we have `@interface SBDockView : UIView` and etc for all other views we're hooking, which tells theos, hey, SBDockView inherits from UIView.
 Here's our SBDockView hook again:

 ```objc
 %hook SBDockView